zahrabakhshalizadeh/maryrosecook.com/_posts/2012-09-29-empty-black.md

 categories:
   - Uncategorized
 ---
-In March, I posted [What I&#8217;ve been working on][1].
+In March, I posted [What I've been working on][1].
 In it, I showed four images of [Empty Black][2], the game I was making.
 At that point, I was still planning for it to be driven by musical puzzles where you played tunes to open doors.
 Since then, it has turned into a game of three parts: deft jumping, tactile combat and block-throwing puzzles.

 [Play the game][3].